-The aircraft penetrated clouds between 100 and 300 km to the southeast of Praia at various levels in the ambient temperature range of -1 to -7°C. In-cloud temperatures could not be obtained because of wetting problems.
+The aircraft penetrated clouds between 100 and 300 km to the south-east of Praia at various levels in the ambient temperature range of -1 to -7 °C. In-cloud temperatures could not be obtained because of wetting problems.
 The aircraft followed the ascending cloud top wherever possible and made the passes a few hundred metres below the top in order to detect the formation and production of primary and secondary ice particles.

 Figure 2 shows the concentrations of ice particles in several passes based on the aircraft measurements.
-The maximum concentrations of ice particles (i.e., non-spherical in shape) in the size range of 50-1280 $\mu$ m were 44 L-1 for a pass at -3.1°C ( $\sim 5500$ m), 52 L-1 at -4.4°C ( $\sim 5800$ m), 270 L-1 at -4.7°C ( $\sim 6100$ m), and 82 L-1 at -6.8°C ( $\sim 6500$ m).
-As an example, the time series of concentration and vertical velocity for the pass with the highest concentration is shown in Figure 3.
-The observation indicates that the ice concentrations were a few tens per litre at derived temperatures in cloud between 0 and -2°C (Lloyd et al., 2020).
+The maximum concentrations of ice particles (i.e. non-spherical in shape) in the size range of $50-1280 \,\mu\text{m}$ were $44 \,\text{L}^{-1}$ for a pass at -3.1 °C (~ 5500 m), 52 L-1 at -4.4 °C (~ 5800 m), $270 L^{-1}$ at $-4.7 \degree C$ (~ 6100 m), and $82 L^{-1}$ at $-6.8 \degree C$ (~ 6500 m).
+As an example, the time series of concentration and vertical velocity for the pass with the highest concentration is shown in Fig. 3.
+The observation indicates that the ice concentrations were a few tens per litre at derived temperatures in cloud between 0 and -2 °C (Lloyd et al., 2020).
 It is impossible of course to be certain of the origin of ice particles in such clouds.
-The fact that the passes were made within a few hundred metres of cloud top, the concentrations of ice particles were higher than expected from typical INP measurements for the estimated cloud-top temperatures, and there was no evidence of higher concentrations of ice particles in the downdraughts suggest that secondary ice production most likely occurred.
+The fact that the passes were made within a few hundred metres of the cloud top, that the concentrations of ice particles were higher than expected from typical INP measurements for the estimated cloud-top temperatures, and that there was no evidence of higher concentrations of ice particles in the downdraughts suggest that secondary ice production most likely occurred.

-145 3 Cloud Modelling
+3 Cloud modelling